-BPA identifies possible deferrals by determining whether the service appears to be related to a Large Generator Interconnection Agreement (LGIA).
-If the generation in-service date has been forecast, then risk around the forecast LGIA generation in-service date is modeled using a triangular distribution defined by maximum, most likely, and minimum values.
-The transmission service commencement date is assumed to match the risk-adjusted generation in-service date (that is, the analysis assumes the customer would defer its transmission service commencement date to match the generation in-service date).
-If the generation in-service date has not been forecast, the risk of deferral is identified based on information from BPA's account executive for the customer.
-The likelihood of deferral is based on the account executive's level of confidence that the request will begin on its current service commencement date.
+12 BPA identifies possible deferrals by determining whether the service appears to be related 13 to a Large Generator Interconnection Agreement (LGIA).
+If the generation in-service date 14 has been forecast, then risk around the forecast LGIA generation in-service date is modeled using a triangular distribution defined by maximum, most likely, and minimum values.
+The 16 transmission service commencement date is assumed to match the risk-adjusted 17 generation in-service date (that is, the analysis assumes the customer would defer its 18 transmission service commencement date to match the generation in-service date).
+If the 19 generation in-service date has not been forecast, the risk of deferral is identified based on 20 information from BPA's account executive for the customer.
+The likelihood of deferral is 21 based on the account executive's level of confidence that the request will begin on its 22 current service commencement date.

 BPA also models risk associated with revenue from new service to be offered as a result of new transmission infrastructure that BPA will energize in the rate period.
-A Program Evaluation and Review Technique (PERT) distribution (a distribution in which the user defines the maximum, most likely, and minimum values) is used to model possible delays to the in-service date for these projects (and resulting delays in the start of service and receipt of revenue).
-There are no sales associated with new infrastructure that BPA will energize in the BP-20 rate period.
+A PERT distribution is used to model possible delays to the in-service date for these projects (and resulting delays in the start of service and receipt of revenue).